 The playroom is a great space for kids to have fun, get loud and be creative.
 But when your playroom is cluttered and disorganized, it can quickly become an unproductive space full of broken toys and unused games that your kids won’t even play in anymore.

-Decluttering and organizing a playroom is a big project, so we’ll be doing it in steps.
+Decluttering and organizing a playroom is a big project, so we will be doing it in steps.
 Each step will go through more specific tasks to help you along the way.
-We’ll begin with decluttering, and will walk you through how to decide what to keep and what to either donate or toss.
+We begin with decluttering, and will walk you through how to decide what to keep and what to either donate or toss.
 After that, we’ll focus on how to organize a playroom, with some cool ideas for organizing toys, books and games.
 You will be a pro by the end of this blog!

 Are you ready to declutter and organize your playroom like a pro?
-Crank up the tunes, grab an energy drink (or a glass of wine…) and let’s get started.
+Crank up the tunes, grab energy drinks (or a glass of wine…) and let’s get this playroom organization started.